ADA COMPLIANT SIGNS AND TACTILE BRAILLE

 Before beginning any signage project, it’s crucial to understand your team’s responsibilities under ADA law.
 Click below to review our disclaimer and learn more about what architects, contractors, and clients should know.

-Types of Signage covered under ADA
+Types of Signage Covered under ADA

 Identify rooms such as restrooms, offices, and storage areas; must include tactile lettering and braille.